 The location of the deck

-The most important thing to have in mind in order to choose the proper timber is your location and particularly the climate.
+The most important thing to have in mind to choose the proper timber is your location and climate.
 The amount of moisture will determine how frequently you need to reseal it to preserve its condition.

 Constant sunlight will fade pain faster.
-If you leave close to the ocean you need to choose timber that can resist salt corrosion.
+If you live close to the ocean, you need to choose timber that can resist salt corrosion.